botlabs-gg/yagpdb-docs-v2/content/moderation/advanced-automoderator/triggers.md

 ### Trigger Logic

-As mentioned previously, triggers follow an OR logic.
-This means that if a rule has multiple triggers, only one of them has to be met for the rule to be triggered.
+Only one trigger has to be met for a rule to trigger — that is, the triggers are combined according to the logical OR operator.

 ### List of Triggers